juannfox/juannfox/README.md

-- 👋 Hi, I’m Juan (juannfox).
-I'm from and Argentina and currently working as DevOps; I've also worked before as Cloud Administrator and Help Desk.
+- 👋 Hi, I’m Juan (juannfox) and I'm form Argentina.
+I'm currently working as DevOps and have also worked before as Cloud Administrator and Help Desk.
 - 👀 In progress: Systems Analyst degree.
 - 🌱 Interested in pretty much anything automation, cloud and Kubernetes related.
 - Powershell 7 fan.
 Sorry, not sorry.